ttntm/sfmc-utils/README.md

 ## [createSalesforceObject](./src/createSalesforceObject.js)

-Used to update a record in an SF CRM object.
+Used to create a new record in an SF CRM object.

+Returns an object containing the ID of the newly created record, or an error.

 ### Params